 These two salespeople have more in common than you might think.
 Whatever methods your company relies on, every organization uses the same basic stages of the sales cycle to close deals.

 A sales cycle is a series of events or phases that occur during the selling of a product or service.
 This article will cover the typical seven steps or stages in that process, but remember that not every sale or customer interaction will follow the same path.
-You can use Lucidchart to customize your sales cycle stages according to the services or products you offer (we’ll show you how to do that, too).

 1. Prospect for leads